owncloud/ocis/services/postprocessing/README.md

 ## Postprocessing Steps

-As of now, `ocis` allows two different postprocessing steps to be enabled via an environment variable.
+`ocis` allows setting the order and amount of postprocessing steps via the `POSTPROCESSING_STEPS` envvar.
+It expects a comma seperated list of steps that should be executed.
+Known to the system are `virusscan` and `delay`.
+It is allowed to set custom steps.

 ### Virus Scanning

-To enable virus scanning as a postprocessing step after uploading a file, the environment variable  `POSTPROCESSING_VIRUSSCAN` needs to be set to ` true`.
+To enable virus scanning as a postprocessing step after uploading a file, the environment variable `POSTPROCESSING_STEPS` needs to contain the word `virusscan`.
 As a result, each uploaded file gets virus scanned as part of the postprocessing steps.
 Note that the `antivirus` service is required to be enabled and configured for this to work.

 ### Delay

 Though this is for development purposes only and NOT RECOMMENDED on production systems, setting the environment variable `POSTPROCESSING_DELAY` to a duration not equal to zero will add a delay step with the configured amount of time. ocis will continue postprocessing the file after the configured delay.
+Use the enviroment variable `POSTPROCESSING_STEPS` and the keyword `delay` if you have multiple postprocessing steps and want to define their order.
+If `POSTPROCESSING_DELAY` is set but `delay` is not contained in `POSTPROCESSING_STEPS` it will be added as last postprocessing step.

+### Custom Postprocessing Steps
+Using the envvar `POSTPROCESSING_STEPS` custom postprocessing steps can be added.
+Any word can be used as step name but be careful not to clash with exising steps `virusscan` and `delay`.

+#### Prerequisites
+For using custom postprocessing steps you need a custom service listening to the configured event system (see `General Prerequisites`)

+#### Workflow
+When setting a custom postprocessing step (eg. `"customstep"`) the postprocessing service will eventually sent an event during postprocessing.
+The event will be of type `StartPostprocessingStep` with its field `StepToStart` set to `"customstep"`.
+When the custom service receives this event it can savely execute its actions, postprocessing service will wait until it has finished its work.
+The event contains further information (filename, executing user, size, ...) and also required tokens and urls to download the file in case byte inspection is necessary.

+Once the custom service has finished its work it should sent an event of type `PostprocessingFinished` via the configured events system.
+This event needs to contain a `FinishedStep` field set to `"customstep"`.
+It also must contain the outcome of the step, which can be one of "delete" (abort postprocessing, delete the file), "abort" (abort postprocessing, keep the file) and "continue" (continue postprocessing, this is the success case).

+See https://github.com/cs3org/reva/blob/edge/pkg/events/postprocessing.go for up-to-date information of reserved step names and event definitons.